Yonghesuchus: Classification

 Yonghesuchus was not considered to be a crown-group archosaur, but rather a closely related advanced archosauriform.
-One feature that excluded it from Archosauria was its palatal teeth, which are not found in any archosaur (but are known to vary in other clades).
+One feature that was considered to exclude it from Archosauria was its palatal teeth, which are generally absent in archosaurs (but are known to vary in other clades).
 Yonghesuchus was considered to be more closely related to archosaurs than the related family Proterochampsidae based on the position of the foramen for the carotid artery on the basisphenoid bone, which in Yonghesuchus was presumably more similar to that seen in archosaurs.
 The position of the foramen has also been an indication that Yonghesuchus is more closely related to archosaurs than Turfanosuchus, which has a foramen in a position that is plesiomorphic in archosauriformes and similar to proterochampsids.

 Xu et al. (2001), the first to describe Yonghesuchus, suggested that among non-archosaurian archosauriformes, Yonghesuchus was the most closely related, followed by Proterochampsidae, Turfanosuchus, and Euparkeria.
 Xu et al. supported this claim with the geological position of these taxa, which are successively older from Yonghesuchus (early Late Triassic) to Euparkeria (late Early Triassic).
 A later phylogenetic analysis on basal archosauriforms by Dilkes and Sues (2009) placed proterochampsids in a more basal position than Turfanosuchus and Yonghesuchus, which were considered successive sister taxa to Archosauria.

 In most recent analyses, Yonghesuchus has been recovered as in a well supported clade, the Gracilisuchidae within the Pseudosuchia, along with Gracilisuchus and Turfanosuchus.